auxoncorp/modality-probe/README.md

 ### Setting up a Collector

-Modality Probe also ships with [a service that can collect via UDP](/collectors/modality-probe-udp-collector) the reports you generate from your probes.
+Modality Probe also ships with [a service that can collect reports via UDP](./collectors/modality-probe-udp-collector) the reports you generate from your probes.
 It writes those incoming reports as JSON lines to a file.
 Start it like so: